Ten ways to help you save money on print

 He is an award winning designer, has judged more than his fair share of design awards, hosted breakfasts, lunches, dinners, balls and networking events, compéred fashion shows, radio programmes and appeared on TV more than once, frequently on behalf of clients.

-Alan is a business minded Designer (past President - and Chairman - of 3 Chambers in Kent) running his own business - Custom Marketing Resources (01622 820841) - in its' fifteenth year.
+Alan is a business minded Designer (past President - and Chairman - of 3 Chambers in Kent) running his own business - Custom Marketing Resources (01622 820841) - since 1994.
 You will learn even more - and see what his customers say about him - on his website http://www.cmr-group.co.uk He is willing to provide free advice by phone too.

 Register with CMR by email today - there's always something new to hear. firstname.lastname@example.org